 Floodproofing Your Home

-Water can enter your house in a number of ways, including:
+Water can enter your house a number of ways:

 Flood Proofing Maintenance

-- If your basement is moist, don't open the basement windows in the summer
+- If your basement is moist, don't open basement windows in the summer.

-- Make sure your basement drains are clear of roots, grease, etc. Have your sanitary service cleaned out at least every other year.
-Your sanitary service is a pipe that carries discharged water from toilets, sinks, showers and disposals from the house to the sanitary sewer in the street.
-A slow drain might indicate that more frequent cleanings are needed.
+- Your sanitary service lateral carries wastewater from toilets, sinks, showers and disposals from the house to the sanitary sewer in the street.
+A slow drain might indicate more frequent cleanings are needed.

-- Clean out gutters and downspouts.
-Make sure downspouts extend at least four feet from the outside wall of the house.
+- Keep gutters and downspouts clean, extending at least four feet from the outside wall of the house.

 Preventive and Corrective Measures

-- Build up the ground around your foundation so that it slopes away from the house at a slope of at least one inch per foot, for at least six feet
+- Build the ground up around the foundation so it slopes away from the building.

-- Put appliances, furniture and other items in your basement up on blocks
+- Put appliances and furniture in the basement up on blocks.

-- In window wells, place about 1/2 inch of coarse gravel sloping away from the house.
-Make sure that the sides of the window well extend above ground level.
-Cover the window wells – available at most home improvement stores.
+- Place 1/2" of coarse gravel in window wells, sloping away from the house.
+The sides of the window wells should extend above ground level.
+Cover the window wells.

-- Install a vapor barrier or retarder on the basement walls.
-Please note a building permit may be required.
+- Install a vapor barrier on the basement walls (a permit may be required).